She Went to the Races: Plot

-Homer goes missing from his home in Los Angeles, then turns up at the racetrack in Pasadena, too, and makes contact with Steve's horse trainer Jeff Habbard.
+Homer goes missing from his home in Los Angeles, then turns up at the racetrack in Pasadena too, and makes contact with Steve's horse trainer Jeff Habbard.
 Homer tells Ann that he has bet on Steve's horse because Steve himself has bet on it.
 Ann has followed Steve's advice, however, and bet on another horse, losing their money when Mr. McGillicuddy wins.
-Ann is furious and suspicious towards Steve after this.
+Ann is furious and suspicious of Steve after this.
 Steve feels bad, not knowing that Uncle Homer was misinformed about his betting on his own horse.
-The relationship between Ann and Steve comes to an abrupt halt, giving Hilda greater leverage for reconciliation with Steve.
+The relationship between Ann and Steve comes to an abrupt end, giving Hilda greater leverage for reconciliation with Steve.
 Even though Hilda is still in love with "the Count" and Steve with Ann, Hilda proposes they marry and merge their racing interests.

 Although Homer wins on Steve's horse, the scientists haven't won enough money to get Homer reinstated at the institute.
 Ann goes to Steve to borrow the rest of the money from him, but finds him and Hilda drinking and on the floor in Hilda's room.
 Steve, still unaware that Ann thinks he bet on his own horse, catches Ann off guard by offering her the money before she can ask.
 Elated at first, Ann storms off without the money when Steve tells her that he is now engaged to Hilda.

-At the next race, Ann asks Steve to place another bet for her on Mr. McGillicuddy, then challenges Hilda to withdraw her horse from a joint entry with McGillicudy to prove she isn't marrying Steve for the money.
-The scientists find that they have miscalculated, i.e., 2 + 2 = 5, and have placed the wrong bet.
-Hilda accepts the challenge and they decide to bet the outcome of the race—the one who has bet on the winning horse gets to be with Steve.
+At the next race, Ann asks Steve to place another bet for her on Mr. McGillicuddy, then challenges Hilda to withdraw her horse from a joint entry with McGillicudy to prove she is not marrying Steve for the money.
+The scientists find that they have miscalculated and have placed the wrong bet.
+Hilda accepts the challenge and they decide to bet on the outcome of the race—the one who picks the winning horse gets to be with Steve.
 Steve returns, having saved the scientists by betting on the horse he thought would win.
 Just before the race begins, Ann learns that the institute has found money to reinstate Homer.
 Mr. McGillicudy wins the race, Ann and the scientists win their bets, and Steve and Ann reunite with a kiss in the winner's circle.